-This information site is courtesy of Small Guide Travel, the specialists in holiday and honeymoon travel to the Pacific.
+This information site is courtesy of Tropical Holiday Deals, the specialists in holiday and honeymoon travel to the Tropics.

 Vanuatu Tours & Activities

 One of the fantastic things about a Vanuatu holiday or honeymoon is that everything is so accessible.
 From Port Vila you can experience a whole range of excellent tours and activities.

 Many of the larger travel agencies encourage you to pre-book your tours with them prior to leaving home.
 We do things a little differently.
 Because we have lived and worked in Vanuatu, we have a very realistic understanding of how things work there.
 As an underdeveloped country things don’t always go according to plan – it’s all part of the ‘island charm’ but it can be disconcerting if you’re not used to the casual way things may unfold.
 Sometimes things are just better handled “on the ground”.and that’s why we leave the finer details of the actual booking of your smaller tours up to you or your resort.
 Overnight tours are a completely different kettle of coconuts and require a bit of local knowledge and pre planning.
 We would love to help you here – just email us and with no stress at all, you’ll be just like those kids – having a ball!